Learn These Shady Polari Phrases, You Cackling Alice!

 This post is also available in: Русский Українська

-Polari is a form of British gay slang that gay men used before Britain legalized homosexuality in 1967.
-Although it derives from 19th century among theater folk, sailors, showmen and criminals, 20th century gay men used it as a way to discuss their lives at a time when being gay could get you fired, thrown in jail and chemically castrated.
+Polari is a form of British slang that queer men used before Britain legalized homosexuality in 1967.
+Although it’s derived from 19th century theater folk, sailors, showmen and criminals, 20th century queer men used Polari phrases as a way to make conversation and discuss their lives at a time when being queer could get you fired, thrown in jail and chemically castrated.

-We’ve covered Polari’s history and use in pop-culture before, but we secretly want gay and bi people to start using it again, so we’ve made a small list of 10 useful Polari phrases that still apply to everyday situations.
-Before we share them with you, here’s a few notes:
+We’ve covered Polari’s history and use in pop culture before, but we not-so-secretly want queer people to start using it again, so we’ve put together a list of 10 useful Polari phrases that still apply to everyday situations.
+Before we share them with you, a few notes:

 First off, these phrases below are not always kind.
-Because Polari provided a way to gossip and talk trash about people’s appearances and sex lives, our phrases are a bit backhanded.
+Because Polari phrases provided a way to gossip and talk trash about people’s appearance and sex lives, the phrases we’ve included are a bit backhanded.
 But we’ve also thrown in some compliments to show that Polari isn’t just for mean girls.

 Second, in almost all our phrases, “she” means “he.”
-Polari often switches male pronouns for female ones the same way that it often uses female versions of men’s names (like Pauline instead of Paul).
+Polari often switches male pronouns for female pronouns the same way it often uses female versions of men’s names (like Pauline instead of Paul).

-1. Every time she vardas a dolly basket, goes meshigener for cottaging.
+1. Every time she vardas a dolly basket, she goes meshigener for cottaging.